Type 63 (tank): Service history

-Later the tank was also adopted by the People's Liberation Army Marine Corps for the amphibious assault operations along with various other amphibious units stationed near the Taiwan straits.
-Some Type 63 and Type 63-I amphibious light tanks were upgraded to Type 63-II standard in the 1970s.
-The original Type 63 and Type 63-I amphibious light tanks has been gradually phased out since the late 1990s and replaced by the more capable Type 63A which entered service in 1997.
-The PRC currently has an estimated number of 800 of both types, though only around 300 of these are Type 63A, Type 63A-I and Type 63A-II, the remainder being Type 63-II and old Type 63 and Type 63-I amphibious light tanks.
-The original Type 63 and Type 63-I amphibious light tanks are kept in reserve and for training purposes.
+Later, the tank was also adopted by the People's Liberation Army Marine Corps for the amphibious assault operations along with various other amphibious units stationed near the Taiwan straits.
+Some Type 63 and Type 63-I amphibious light tanks were upgraded to the Type 63-II standard in the 1970s.
+The original Type 63 and Type 63-I amphibious light tanks have been gradually phased out since the late 1990s and replaced by the more capable Type 63A, which entered service in 1997.
+The PRC currently has an estimated number of 800 of both types, though only around 300 of these are Type 63A, Type 63A-I, and Type 63A-II, the remainder being Type 63-II and old Type 63 and Type 63-I amphibious light tanks.
+The original Type 63 and Type 63-I amphibious light tanks are kept in reserve for training purposes.
 Because the Type 63A was mostly designed for amphibious operations against Taiwan, it is presumed that it would be the basic vehicle used in an amphibious invasion of Taiwan Island.

 The Type 63 was exported to Albania, Cambodia, Iraq, North Korea, Myanmar, Pakistan, Sri Lanka, and Vietnam.
-It saw action during the final phases of the Vietnam War, the Sino-Vietnamese War and the Sri Lankan Civil War.
+It saw action during the final phases of the Vietnam War, the Sino-Vietnamese War, and the Sri Lankan Civil War.
 During the Gulf War, the Iraqis used Type 63 tanks in their attack on the Saudi city of Khafiji.
 The Saudis attempted to reconquer the city with the support of a Qatari battalion with French AMX-30 tanks.
-There were few tank-to-tank engagements, due to the clumsy maneuvering of both sides.
+There were a few tank-to-tank engagements due to the clumsy maneuvering of both sides.
 However, the few armored clashes resulted systematically with the victory of the much heavier and modern French model.

-By all accounts, the Type 63 showed great mobility in terrains that are difficult for the heavy tanks, but its thin armour has caused heavy losses and casualties.
+By all accounts, the Type 63 showed great mobility in terrains that are difficult for heavy tanks, but its thin armour has caused heavy losses and casualties.